 The Tribal Supreme Court Project is part of the Tribal Sovereignty Protection Initiative and is staffed by the National Congress of American Indians (NCAI) and the Native American Rights Fund (NARF).
 The Project was formed in 2001 in response to a series of U.S. Supreme Court cases that negatively affected tribal sovereignty.
 The purpose of the Project is to promote greater coordination and to improve strategy on litigation that may affect the rights of all Indian tribes.
-We encourage Indian tribes and their attorneys to contact the Project in our effort to coordinate resources, develop strategy and prepare briefs, especially at the time of petition for certiorari, prior to the Supreme Court accepting a case for review.
+We encourage Indian tribes and their attorneys to contact the Project in our effort to coordinate resources, develop strategy and prepare briefs, especially at the time of the petition for a writ of certiorari, prior to the Supreme Court accepting a case for review.

-The Supreme Court remains in a period of significant transition with the confirmation of Chief Justice John G. Roberts.
-As expected, Justice Samuel Alito has been confirmed to replace Justice Sandra Day O'Connor.
-Chief Justice Roberts has limited experience with federal Indian law, having represented the interests of the State of Alaska in Alaska v.
+The Supreme Court remains in a period of transition with the confirmation of Chief Justice John G. Roberts and Associate Justice Samuel Alito.
+As noted in prior memorandums, Chief Justice Roberts has limited experience with federal Indian law, having represented the interests of the State of Alaska in Alaska v.
 Native Village of Venetie (scope of Indian country) and Katie John v.
 United States (subsistence fishing rights in Alaska) and representing the State of Hawaii in Rice v.
 Cayetano (status of Native Hawaiians).
-In contrast, our review of Justice Alito's record reveals that he has had very little exposure to federal Indian law and minimal experience dealing with issues important to Indian country.
+In contrast, Justice Alito's record reveals that he has had very little exposure to federal Indian law and minimal experience dealing with issues important to Indian country.